-Lekiha Morgan, Board Member
+Jim Doiron, Board Member

-Emily A. Filmore, Co President
+Emily A. Filmore, Advisor to the Board

 Emily holds a BA in Psychology from Westminster College in Fulton, MO and a Juris Doctor from St. Louis University School of Law, but her career path has been as winding and unpredictable as the Juvenile Dermatomyositis that has gripped her body for 20 years.
 Combining humor and spirituality, Emily has found a way to make peace with her chronic disease, even celebrating it, grateful for the lessons and blessings it has brought into her life.

 William (Bill) Tillier, International Scientific Advisor

 Bill received a bachelor of science degree from the University of Calgary and a master of science degree from the University of Alberta.
 After graduation, he worked as a forensic psychologist for over 20 years for both the federal government of Canada and the Alberta government.
 After developing inclusion body myositis, Bill studied the literature on his illness and created a website to provide information to both professionals and patients.
 Bill became active as a volunteer for the Canadian Muscular Dystrophy Association and served for five years on their medical and scientific advisory Board.
 He was very active giving lectures on various topics related to chronic illness and neuromuscular disease, including myositis.
 In addition to his interest in myositis, Bill also has an interest in personality and how it develops.
 In 2018 he had a book on the topic published.

 Manuel Lubinus, Patient-Centered Research Advisor